vksaunders/bldcol/README.md

 Geocoding latitude and longitude from location name strings was accomplished through Google's Geocoding API.

 A Python script was written to combine all of the sub-collection CSVs and then eliminate any duplicate filenames and write out a CSV of unique filenames and locations.
-This CSV was used for one data visualization of combined collections location data.
-Some filenames were identified for multiple collections (ie landmarks and parks).

 Additional deliverable for the project: Map visualization was created in Tableau for each collection, using size bubbles to indicate how many images were shot in each global location.